OrchardCMS/OrchardCore/src/docs/guides/create-blazor-cms/README.md

 }
 ```

-- Lets get `SiteName` from Site settings on `OnInitializedAsync` with following code.
+- Let's get `SiteName` from Site settings on `OnInitializedAsync` with the following code.
 -
 ```csharp
 protected override async Task OnInitializedAsync()